How to Setup Email Receivers for User-defined Projects in RHOCP 4?

 namespace: openshift-monitoring

-- Enable Alert Routing: To use the default platform Alertmanager instance or a separate Alertmanager instance only for user-defined projects, you need to enable alert routing for user-defined projects.
+- Enable Alert Routing: To use the default platform Alertmanager instance or a separate Alertmanager instance only for user-defined projects, enable alert routing for user-defined projects.
 This process is described in [1].

 $ oc get cm user-workload-monitoring-config -n openshift-user-workload-monitoring -o yaml